ssveitch/draft-kemeleon/draft-irtf-cfrg-kemeleon.md

 ## Modifying ML-KEM Algorithms {#direct-generation}

 In applications that _only_ require Kemeleon-encoded values _and_ where the underlying ML-KEM implementation can be modified, the ciphertext encoding algorithm (and ML-KEM encapsulation/decapsulation algorithms) MAY be adapted as follows for improved efficiency.
-In particular, the compression step in the ML-KEM encapsulation algorithm can be omitted, and therefore, the decompression step in the Kemeleon algorithm can be omitted.
+In particular, the compression and byte-encoding steps in the ML-KEM encapsulation algorithm can be omitted, and therefore, the byte-decoding and decompression step in the Kemeleon algorithm can be omitted.
-In the implementation of ML-KEM, the compression step (lines 22-23 of Algorithm 14 {{FIPS203}}) and corresponding decompression step (lines 3-4 of Algorithm 15 {{FIPS203}}) can be omitted from the encapsulation/decapsulation algorithms in ML-KEM.
+In the implementation of ML-KEM, the compression and byte-encoding step (lines 22-23 of Algorithm 14 {{FIPS203}}) and corresponding byte-decoding and decompression step (lines 3-4 of Algorithm 15 {{FIPS203}}) can be omitted from the encapsulation/decapsulation algorithms in ML-KEM.
-In this case, the Kemeleon encoding algorithm for ciphertexts would omit the `Decompress` and `SamplePreimage` steps and immediately apply `VectorEncode`:
+In this case, the Kemeleon encoding algorithm for ciphertexts omits the `ByteDecode`, `Decompress`, and `SamplePreimage` steps and immediately applies `VectorEncode`:

 ~~~
 Kemeleon.EncodeCtxt(c = (c_1,c_2)):